-- Plant and infrastructure: Shorter of the useful life of the asset or the term of the current contracts with DET (Note 5). - Machinery, equipment and other assets (except vehicles and mobile equipment): Shorter of the useful life of the asset or the term of the current contracts with DET (Note 5). - Vehicles and mobile equipment: 7 years.
+- Plant and infrastructure: Shorter of the asset's useful life or the term of the current contracts with DET (Note 5). - Machinery, equipment and other assets (except vehicles and mobile equipment): Shorter of the asset's useful life or the term of the current contracts with DET (Note 5). - Vehicles and mobile equipment: 7 years.